 From Dawn Till Dusk with Julija Steponavičiūtė (Kitchen Julie)

 Julija Steponavičiūtė agreed to talk about her mornings and evenings.
 On top of being a model, she has also established Kitchen Julie.
 It has become her second occupation that revolves around new and interesting projects.
-Julija explains how she finds time to do sports, shares her favorite evening ritual, and provides a light dinner recipe.
+Julija explains how she finds time to do sports, shares her favourite evening ritual, and provides a light dinner recipe.

 I feel most rested when I get at least 8 hours of sleep and manage to go to bed before midnight.